OWASP/wrongsecrets/CONTRIBUTING.md

     }
 }
 ```

-If solving the challenge depends on the answer you can implement the interface `Challenge` directly instead of `FixedAnswerChallenge`.
-For example, see `Challenge36`.
+However, if there is a dependency on external components, then you can better implement the interface `Challenge` directly instead of `FixedAnswerChallenge`.
+For example, see [`Challenge36`](https://github.com/OWASP/wrongsecrets/blob/master/src/main/java/org/owasp/wrongsecrets/challenges/docker/Challenge36.java), where we have to interact with external binaries.

 ### Step 3: Adding Test File.